 In 1902 60 Lime and Maple trees were planted as a memorial to Queen Victoria's Diamond Jubilee.

-In 1972/3 over 70 Elm trees died of Dutch Elm disease.
+In 1972/3 over 70 Elm trees, dating from the last 19th century, died of Dutch Elm disease.
 These were replaced in 1975 on both sides of the road from Down Gate and the Inkpen Road.
 A few years later there were 4 spinneys and dells planted with a mixture of English Oak, Green and Purple Beech, English Lime and Maple.

 Each autumn a survey of the area is carried out to identify disease, safety, planting and re-planting opportunities.

 Today there are 50+ old oaks ( at least one being 400 years old) in addition to the oaks of the Millennium Tree Planting.

 The trustees have determined that after the Millennium planting, no further areas should be planted as spinneys, borders or avenues, and this remains at least for the time being."

 It appears that the cattle grids at each approach to the Common were installed (at a cost of £390) in 1941.
 See

 - Letter from Mr Munford to Lt-Col Hawkins, Berkshire County Council, 15 Nov 1940

 - Letter from Berkshire County Surveyor to the Constable, Mr E Munford, 18 Jan 1941.